AnyChart/docs.anychart.com/Basic_Charts/Sankey_Diagram.md

 A data row specifies a [flow](#flows) linking two [nodes](#nodes): their names are set in the `from` and `to` fields.
 You can also create a [dropoff](#dropoffs) by adding a row with `null` in the `to` field.

-On the chart, the width (?) of each flow represents its `weight` value, and the height of each node depends on the total weight of incoming flows (?).
+On the chart, the width (?) of each flow represents its `weight` value, and the height of each node depends on the total weight of incoming flows.
 Nodes are automatically organized in multiple columns.

 **Note 1:** It is possible to add custom fields to your data - see the [Labels and Tooltips](#labels_and_tooltips) section of this article.